-You may also wish to reach out to a dietitian, who can recommend dietary steps to help you keep blood pressure low and reduce the work required of the kidneys, which must filter and balance electrolytes and sodium levels.
+You may also wish to reach out to a dietitian.
+They can recommend dietary steps to help you keep blood pressure low and reduce the work required of the kidneys, which must filter and balance electrolytes and sodium levels.

-There are several organizations that provide support and information for those living with PKD:
+There are several organizations that provide support and information for people living with PKD:

 - The PKD Foundation has chapters all across the country to support those with PKD and their families.
 Visit their website to find a chapter near you.

 - The National Kidney Foundation (NKF) offers education and support groups to kidney patients and their families.

 - American Association of Kidney Patients (AAKP) engages in advocacy to protect the rights of kidney patients in all levels of government and insurance organizations.

 You can also talk to your nephrologist or local dialysis clinic to find support groups in your area.
 You don’t have to be on dialysis in order to access these resources.